-As at 31st October 2022, the Company's leverage ratio is 4.12% (2021: 3.51%).
+As of 31st October 2023, the Company's leverage ratio is 4.27% (2022: 4.12%).

 The Company's ratio is sufficiently above the regulatory minimum and is well positioned to be healthily above the new regulatory minimum (3.25% + Countercyclical Leverage Buffer) from 1st January 2023, when the leverage ratio becomes a regulatory requirement.